raspberrypilearning/turtle-tracker/en/step_4.md

 --- /task ---

-Now you need to glide and stamp for each of the coordinates.
+Now you need move the turtle through the positions.
 To do this you will need a variable to keep track of the next item in the list.

 --- task ---
 Create a new variable with 'For this sprite only' checked and name it 'location':